Types of Medicare Advantage

 Special Needs Plans are designed for people with specific diseases or conditions, those who are eligible for both Medicare and Medicaid (dual-eligible), or those who live in certain institutions like nursing homes.
 SNPs tailor their benefits, provider networks, and drug formularies to meet the unique needs of their members.

 Because SNPs focus on specific populations, they can often provide more targeted and coordinated care than other plan types.
-If you qualify for a SNP, it may offer better coverage for the services you need most.
+If you qualify for a SNP, it may offer better coverage for the services you need most, including specialized support for chronic conditions like heart disease.

 Key Considerations When Choosing a Plan